Games Within Game: NFL Fans Obsessing Over Wordle Copycat

 A player gets eight chances to guess the NFL player provided and offers hints, including height, jersey number, age and the division the player plays in.

-Could Washington be interested in UNC's quarterback on Day 2 of the NFL Draft?
+Coach Mike McCarthy Wanted Kicker Greg Zuerlein to Stay With Cowboys; History Wonders - Why?

+Zuerlein had one of the most powerful legs in franchise history, but is his resume strong enough to make the list?

-Washington Commanders fans will likely start out by guessing someone like wide receiver Terry McLaurin or running back Antonio Gibson, but not a defensive lineman like Jonathan Allen since the guessing is only limited to offensive skill positions.
+Dallas Cowboys fans will likely start out by guessing someone like running back Ezekiel Elliott or quarterback Dak Prescott, but not a linebacker like Micah Parsons since the guessing is only limited to offensive skill positions.

 Weddle has been primarily advertising itself on social media, specifically on TikTok, where the account has over 6,000 followers in less than two weeks of creating videos.